Sequences and Map Types¶

 Since 2 hexadecimal digits correspond precisely to a single byte, hexadecimal numbers are a commonly used format for describing binary data.

-Since bytearray objects are sequences of integers (akin to a list), for a bytearray object b, b[0] will be an integer, while b[0:1] will be a bytearray object of length 1.
+will be a bytearray object of length 1.
 (This contrasts with text strings, where both indexing and slicing will produce a string of length 1.)

-Bytes and Bytearray Operations
+Bytes and Bytearray Operations¶

 Both bytes and bytearray objects support the common sequence operations.
 They interoperate not just with operands of the same type, but with any bytes-like object.
 Due to this flexibility, they can be freely mixed in operations without causing errors.
 However, the return type of the result may depend on the order of operands.